farzanyazdanjou/coconut-open-api-js/README.md

 Set an attribute which will tell the API to allow invite only location, service and user to be used when creating an appointment.

+- `withoutMeetingLink(skipMeetingLinkGeneration?: boolean)`

+Set an attribute which will tell the API to skip the meeting link generation when creating an appointment.

 ##### Example

 ```javascript